Hiring Employees

 This lesson walks through hiring employees for your startup.
 It covers what great employees have in common and how to find, pitch, and vet them.

-A warning: you should be hiring people who are actually curious about the job they're taking.
+A warning: You should be hiring people who are actually curious about the job they're taking.
 Hirers still don't realize this and hire mismatches constantly.

 The best teammates are rabidly curious to devour everything and experiment.